altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/e-series/premium/gsrd/ug-gsrd-agx5e-premium.md

 <!--{"type":"/step" }-->
 <!--{"type":"/recipe" }-->

-### HPS Test DC
+### HPS Test BOard

-This section presents how to build the binaries for HPS Test DC.
+This section presents how to build the binaries for HPS Test BOard.

 #### Build SD Card Binaries
 <hr/>